Euphorbia lomelii V.W.Steinm.

 Pedilanthus macrocarpus, Hexadenia macrocarpa, Tithymaloides macrocarpa, Tithymalus macrocarpus

-Euphorbia lomelii, formerly known as Pedilanthus macrocarpus, is an unusual, attractive, slow growing succulent plant that remains mostly leafless, or with tiny, inconspicuous leaves.
-Instead of leaves it has erect, up to 0.5 inch (1.3 cm) thick, lime-green stems that rise up to 3 feet (90 cm) tall, sometimes taller in the shade, arching or bending outwards under their own weight.
-The stems are tapered like a candle near the tips and covered by a waxy substance known as Candelilla, which means "little candle".
+Euphorbia lomelii, formerly known as Pedilanthus macrocarpus, is an unusual and attractive, slow-growing succulent that remains mostly leafless, or with tiny, inconspicuous leaves.
+It has erect, up to 0.5 inches (1.3 cm) thick, lime-green stems that rise to 3 feet (90 cm) tall, sometimes taller in the shade, arching or bending outwards under their weight.
+The stems are tapered like a candle near the tips and covered by a waxy substance known as "candelilla", which means "little candle".
 The plant spreads slowly outwards with new stems emerging from below ground to form tight clumps up to 3 feet (90 cm) wide.
-In mid-summer into fall the unusual, orange-red, slipper-shaped flowers, appear along the stems and are often followed by reddish fruit.
+In mid-summer into fall, the unusual, orange-red, slipper-shaped flowers appear along the stems and are often followed by reddish fruit.

 USDA hardiness zone 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).